 - Cricut Explore Air 2- I love everything about my Cricut Explore Air 2, but, honestly, any other comparable smart cutting device will do just fine.

-- Gold vinyl- This budget-friendly vinyl on Amazon is half the cost of Cricut vinyl.
+- Permanent gold vinyl- This budget-friendly vinyl on Amazon is half the cost of Cricut vinyl.
 Just sayin’!

 - Contact paper- Contact paper makes transferring the “cheers” decal simple and seamless.
 I use this brand.